rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 categories = ["synchronize"]
 lastmod = "2021-03-10"
 +++
-**Caution**: after adding new tasks always verify the result of task by either a double click on task or by opening the Rsync parameters view, select the task and choose the `Verify` button.
+After adding new tasks always verify the result of task by either a double click on task or by opening the Rsync parameters view, select the task and choose the `Verify` button.

-The task view also lets you execute **all** or **selected** tasks in one go.
+The task view also lets you execute *all* or *selected* tasks in one go.
 Actions are triggered either by keyboard shortcuts or by buttons.
 The following are allowed shortcut actions:

-- `estimate` - shortcut `⌘E` estimates all tasks
+- `Estimate` - shortcut `⌘E` estimates all tasks
-- `execute` - shortcut `⌘R` executes all tasks either direct or after an estimation run
+- `Execute` - shortcut `⌘R` executes all tasks
 - `show info` - shortcut `⌘I`

 ## Several tasks